A Map of Kent

 Dury and Andrews surveyed great houses as well as farms and cottages, rivers and coastline as well as gardens and the name of individual home-owners.
 The scale of two inches to one mile shows, in fascinating detail, the land, the coast and the social fabric of the time.
 A glimpse at any of the map sheets is to step back in time and be absorbed into an exploration of 18c Kent.

-The book is bound in the traditional style for fine atlases, and the edition is limited to 500 hand-numbered copies.
+The set of coloured maps are presented in a Solander case , and the edition is limited to 500 hand-numbered copies.

 “... the most skilfully engraved and beautiful of all the historic maps of Kent”